dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 chemical industries, then you must understand the threat of disruption posed by Boltzmann’s revelations.

+- That philosophy can never move forwards in an authentic direction is a product of insurmountable complexity combined with Neitzsche's Danger of Dangers.
+  - the required complexity renders it exceedingly unlikely that anyone could ever deconstruct existing ideas to reconstruct them into some truly novel basis.
+Existing moral systems are frightened by the prospect of any such authentic move forwards in philosophy, if it is to be significant.
+And never in human history have the stakes seemed higher.

 Disruption is dangerous to the powers that be.
 "They" want a gradual rollout of innovation.
 This way, the stability of economic paradigms that benefit them can be guaranteed.
 What will be known in the near